dbamman/book-segmentation/README.md

 # book-segmentation

-Code and trained models to segment the document structure of printed books and label each segment according to ten categories:
+Data, code and trained models to segment the document structure of printed books and label each segment according to ten categories:

 * Title page (including half titles)
 * Ad card (advertisements)